openstack/zaqar/doc/source/CORS.rst

 There are some new config options.

-**enabled**

-Enables CORS functions for Zaqar.
-The default value is "False" at this moment.
-It will be turn to "True" in the future once it's stable enough.

 **allowed_origin**

 Indicate whether this resource may be shared with the domain received in the